1001 Small Business Ideas

-Start a catering business– Catering is a fabulous business because you can earn good money without the risks and high overhead associated with owning a restaurant.
+- Catering business– Catering is a fabulous business because you can earn good money without the risks and high overhead associated with owning a restaurant.
 Because most of the demand is for holidays and weekends you can start this business part-time.
-To stand out in the catering field consider offering a specialty such as barbeques or clambakes.
+To stand out in the catering field consider offering a specialty such as barbecues or clambakes.
 It’s okay to start with limited food offerings of just your most fabulous foods.
 Check with local authorities to determine what licenses or permits you may need before starting this from home.

 Mobile Small Business Ideas